8 Places To Start Your Search For Writing Classes

-It's possible to find non-credit courses taught at local colleges.
-They will often meet for short time periods, such as three consecutive Saturday mornings, rather than for full semesters.
+Finding non-credit courses taught at local colleges is possible.
+They will often meet for short periods, such as three consecutive Saturday mornings, rather than for full semesters.
 You might be able to find offerings in areas like blogging, freelancing writing, and more.

 Community Education Through Municipalities

 These classes are similar to college-based community education classes but are organized by cities, counties or libraries.
 The cost is often lower than a college-based program.